Contra Costa Chorale’s New Artistic Director

 From that time on, Cindy and the Chorale became a collaborative team, enlarging the group, improving vocal technique, and especially building the tight-knit community that it has become.
 Even through the pandemic lockdown, Cindy and the core of the Chorale stayed in touch and a year later began singing, albeit masked and distanced.

-Today the Chorale has close to 80 members, all of whom are now striving to present a two-performance concert on May 11 and 12 that will celebrate Cindy’s life and legacy.
-Dr. Edith Copley, a world-renowned choral director, will be the guest conductor.
+Today the Chorale has close to 80 members, all of whom presented a two-performance concert on May 11 and 12 that celebrated Cindy’s life and legacy.
+Dr. Edith Copley, a world-renowned choral director, was the guest conductor.

 For further information, please contact cocochorale@gmail.com, or call at 510-730-0202.